Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 I took a whole group to ski Bulgaria last year and even the hardcore skiers in our group were having a blast in Bansko and Borovets.
 We were paying €15 per day to rent premium skis in Borovets and considering we were paying €40 or less for lift passes, the skiing was downright amazing, with views like these:

-Those are some of the cheapest places to ski in Europe.
 Note that you can also find smaller resorts though in Germany, France, and Italy that are under $50 per day too.
-Here’s the trail map for Tarvisio in Italy, which is 44 euros, or $48 currently.
+Here’s the trail map for Tarvisio in Italy, which is around $46 currently.

-No matter how you look at it, a ski holiday trip in Europe is going to cost you a lot less on the ground than it will in the USA.
-Plus you can eat French food in France, Italian food in Italy, or drink Czech beer for cheap in the land of pilsner.
+No matter how you look at it, a ski holiday trip or snowboarding vacation in Europe is going to cost you a lot less on the ground than it will in the USA.
+Plus you can eat French food in France, Italian food in Italy, or drink Czech beer for cheap in the Czech Republic or by larger resorts in Slovakia.
 Wouldn’t it be a lot more interesting on your vacation if you could ski in Europe instead?

 Jon